Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 docker images bertrand256/build-dmt:ubuntu
 ```

-The required image can be obtained with one of two possible ways:
+The required image can be obtained in one of two ways:

-**Download it from Docker Hub**
+**Download from Docker Hub**

 Execute the following command: